Blackheath Primary School

 Multiplication Facts / Timetables

-Recalling multiplication facts with accuracy is very important, especially as children move through school to aid calculations.
-Children in Year 4 must also complete the statutory MTC (Multiplication Tables Check) in which they must answer 25 questions within 6 seconds each.
+Recalling multiplication facts with accuracy is essential, especially as children progress through school, to support efficient calculations.
+Children in Year 4 must also complete the statutory MTC (Multiplication Tables Check), answering 25 questions within 6 seconds each.

 Century Tech Learning